-16 FAQs people ask about selling your shares back to your company.
+16 FAQs about selling your shares back to your company.

 - Why might I want to sell shares back to the company, and why might the company want to buy its own shares?